 What are the common types of clubs and organizations in college?

-You will be surprised to know that your campus is home to various excellent groups and organizations!
+You will be surprised that your campus is home to various excellent groups and organizations!
 Here are the most popular ones that are fairly easy to get into, as long as you have the skill and the passion for what they stand for:

 College sports are fun!
 If you are skilled in sports, try out for a sports club at your college.
 You can compete in intramural sports or externally with the other teams represented by other colleges.